AMWA-TV/ms-05-01/docs/Core Mechanisms.md

 A notification message is essentially a callback command whose parameters depend on the type of event.
 However, unlike actual commands, a notification does not require a response.

 The parameters of notifications depend on the type of event.
-In general, event parameters are designed to give full detail about the event, so that Controllers receiving events can act on them immediately, without having to query the Device further.
+In general, event parameters are designed to give full details about the event, so that Controllers receiving events can act on them immediately, without having to query the Device further.

 ### The PropertyChanged event